lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

    'angle_style', and 'dihedral_style' commands define the
-   styles of bond angle, and dihedrals used in the simulation, respectively, and the 'harmonic' and 'charmm' keywords impose the potential to use.
+   styles of bond angle, and dihedrals used in the simulation, respectively, and the 'harmonic' and 'charmm' keywords impose the type of potential to use.

+.. admonition:: About the use of charmm style
+    :class: info

-   *Remark --* The future merging of the water with the PEG has already been anticipated as the charmm angle_style and dihedral_style are requirements of the PEG's model.
+    The future merging of the water with the PEG has already been anticipated as the charmm angle_style and dihedral_style are requirements of the PEG's model.

-   *Remark --* A rigid water model will be used here, so the bond and angle styles that are chosen have no consequence on the water model, they will only matter to the PEG when it is added.
+    A rigid water model will be used here, so the bond and angle styles that are chosen have no consequence on the water model, they will only matter to the PEG when it is added.

+..  container:: justify

    With the 'pair_style' named 'lj/cut/tip4p/long', atoms
    interact through both a Lennard-Jones (LJ) potential and